ghimiremukesh/Flatland_2020_Competition/README.md

 ```python
 set_action_size_reduced()
 ```
 action space.
-The reduced action space removes DO_NOTHING.
+The reduced action space just removes DO_NOTHING.

 ---
-Have a look into the [run.py](.\run.py) file.
-There you can select using PPO or DDDQN as RL agents
+Have a look into the [run.py](./run.py) file.
+There you can select using PPO or DDDQN as RL agents.

 ```python
 ####################################################